 And, obviously, a robot can’t have that must need human skills.
 More creative re-skilling and responses will be required to keep pace with technological advances as some issues will be getting more complex day by day.

 It is evident that businesses have experienced the urgency for broader skill sets in the cyber workplace with skills for the fourth industrial revolution.

-A good sign for the art graduates that, 33% of cybersecurity executives migrated from non-technical careers and skills for the 4th industrial revolution.
+A good sign for the art graduates is that 33% of cybersecurity executives migrated from non-technical careers and skills for the 4th industrial revolution.

 By the by, holistic strategies to be made to handle the change in future cyberspace.
-Workforce needs to up-skill and re-skill themselves to cope with the skills needed for the 4th industrial revolution.
+The workforce needs to up-skill and re-skill themselves to cope with the skills needed for the 4th industrial revolution.

 Preparedness for the diverse cyber workforce must be taken place for fourth industrial revolution skills.

 The industry is expanding, also it’s transforming.
 It depends on the sharpness and ability how far the non-technical workforce can create a successful impact on cybersecurity management.